Freewell Magnetic Filter Review: Are they worth it?

-Compared to other filter brands, there is a lot more in the box when you purchase these filters.
+Compared to other filter brands, there is a lot more in the box when you purchase these magnetic filters.

 Each Freewell magnetic filter you purchase comes with your filter, a clear UV filter with magnetic ring, magnetic lens cap and a spiffy filter case.